 (Note: Romain Coleman do not practice clinical negligence law, it is only included here for completeness)

 Clinical negligence refers to mistakes, accidents or substandard care that you may have suffered at any stage during your care process.
 Patients who suffer injuries as a result of clinical negligence may assume it was simply inevitable, but often such injuries could have been avoided.
 In the medical field, even small mistakes can have devastating consequences.

 Here are some ways in which clinical negligence can occur:

-Medical professionals have a duty of care to look after you, and if your treatment falls below the acceptable standard of care then you may be entitled to make a claim for compensation.
+Medical professionals have a duty of care to look after you, and if your treatment falls below the acceptable standard of care, then you may be entitled to claim compensation.
 Together with the involvement of specialist medical experts, your solicitor will help to guide you through the process and help you secure the compensation you deserve so that you can get the support and assistance you need at the time you need it the most.